 The 100% varietal 2011 Merlot are from grapes grown in a cooler part of the valley – Carneros and American Canyon – not to mention 2011 was an unusually cool and damp growing season at times.
 This wine shows earth, smoke, and saddle leather with cedar box aromas.
 The wine shows bright fruit and lively tannins with moderate alcohol (13.5%).

-The 2012 Cabernet Sauvignon is dark purple in the glass with black cherry, blackberry and a violet floral component.
+The 2012 Grgich Hills Cabernet Sauvignon is dark purple in the glass with black cherry, blackberry and a violet floral component.
 This wine has very good acidity.
 It shows higher toned fruit on the palate with a very long finish including tannins that linger.
 A tartness, perhaps red currant and notes of oak also show on the finish.

-Should you be in the area during September and typically much of October, and are a wine club member, consider participating in the Grgich Grape Stomp offered as a fun and memorable experiences for guests to the winery.
-You will make juice the old fashioned way; be prepared to get dirty.
+Should you be in the area during September and typically much of October, and are a wine club member, consider participating in the Grgich Grape Stomp offered as a fun and memorable experience by appointment only.
+You will make juice the old-fashioned way; be prepared to get dirty.
 The grapes for this fun activity are harvested from the short rows of vines in their demonstration vineyard in front of the winery (see below for more details & photos).

 The tasting room and gift shop are located at the main entrance.
 For a very relaxed experience, guests may purchase a flight of wines or by the bottle and weather permitting enjoy these in the outdoor patio.
 Noise from vehicles on the nearby Highway 29 are muted during certain times of the year – from late Spring through mid-Fall when the vines are covered in leaves.